Jim Brown (soccer, born 1908)

-James Brown (December 31, 1908 – November 9, 1994) was a Scottish American soccer player who played for the United States men's national soccer team at the 1930 FIFA World Cup, scoring the only goal of the American team in their 6–1 semi-final loss to Argentina.
+James Brown (December 31, 1908 – November 9, 1994) was a soccer player and coach who played as a Wing forward.
+Born in Scotland, he played for the United States men's national soccer team at the 1930 FIFA World Cup, scoring the only goal of the American team in their 6–1 semi-final loss to Argentina.
 He began his career in the American Soccer League before moving to England and then Scotland.
 After retiring from playing, he coached at the youth, senior amateur, and professional levels.
 He was inducted into the U.S. National Soccer Hall of Fame in 1986.

 Youth

 While born in Kilmarnock, Brown grew up in Troon, and became an apprentice riveter at the Troon Shipyard when he was 13.
 In 1920, his father deserted the family and moved to the United States.
 In 1927, Brown left Scotland to search for his father, settling in Westfield, New Jersey and finding work on the production floor of a metal box factory, where his riveting skills were handy.
-He was the oldest of four brothers, two of whom played professionally as goalkeepers: Jock, earned a cap with Scotland and won the 1939 Scottish FA Cup with Clyde F.C., while youngest brother Tom played professionally in England for Ipswich Town.
+He was the oldest of four brothers, two of whom played professionally as goalkeepers: John earned a cap with Scotland and won the 1939 Scottish Cup with Clyde, while his youngest brother Tom played professionally in England for Ipswich Town.
 Their uncle Alex Lambie (husband of their mother's sister) was an imposing professional center-half and captain of Partick Thistle in the 1920s.

 Amateur career

 Brown never played organized soccer in Scotland as a youth.
 When he arrived in the United States, he joined the Plainfield Soccer Club scoring 4 goals in one game and then a 5th goal in the next match.
-Then he played with Bayonne Rovers, a local amateur team in the spring of 1928.
-They were a top team in the Northern New Jersey League and had playing for them, Henry Carroll, known as "Razzo", the 16 year old U.S. Olympic Team striker, who participated in the 1928 Amsterdam Olympics.
+He then played with Bayonne Rovers, a local amateur team in the spring of 1928.
+They were a top team in the Northern New Jersey League and had playing for them, Henry Carroll, known as "Razzo", the 16 year old U.S. Olympic Team striker, who had participated in the 1928 Summer Olympics in Amsterdam.
 Brown, known in the local Bayonne Courier newspaper as "Red" or "Ginger", was the fiery thatched youngster who scored a goal in every match he played with Bayonne.
 In September 1928, he signed with the Newark Skeeters of the American Soccer League.
 However, the league suspended the Skeeters in September 1928 as part of the "Soccer War".
 Newark then joined two other suspended ASL teams and several others from the Southern New York Soccer Association to form the Eastern Professional Soccer League.
 Brown played 42 games and scored 12 goals with Newark in the ASL and the EPSL, or ESL as it was better known.
 In the middle of the season, James was listed as the 18th leading goalscorer, out of 18 players in the league.
 However, at the end of the season, he returned to the ASL when he signed with the New York Nationals, but only played one game and scored no goals.